erkhushi033/mentored-academic-link/README.md

 ## 🚀 Core Features

+- **AI Integration** : Chatbot assistant for academic Q&A and revision help.
 - **User Profiles**: Academic-focused profiles with interests, goals, and availability.
 - **Smart Matchmaking**: Match mentors, peers, and collaborators based on academic data.
 - **Study Buddy Finder**: Connects users with similar interests for study collaboration.